OluOrija/LoadedDiceQuotesApp/documentation/S1 - Planning/4 - Git Repository Setup.md

+### **Initialize Local Git Repository and Map to Remote**
 Prerequisite
-- Github subscription
+- Github subscription (Credentials in 1Password)
-- Github repository
+- Github remote repository

-### **Initialize Local Git Repository and Map to Remote**

 #### **Step 1: Open Terminal in the Project Folder**
 Navigate to the folder containing your project: